pact-foundation/pact-ruby-standalone/DEVELOPING.md

 ## Packaging

-pact-ruby-standalone is packaged with `traveling-ruby`
+pact-standalone is packaged with `traveling-ruby`

 ### Building the `traveling-ruby` runtime